Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Protective goggles should be used when swimming or working in dusty places to avoid irritation and infections.

-5. Routine Check-ups on the Eyes and Early Diagnosis.
+5. Routine Check-ups of Eyes and Early Diagnosis.

 Most of the eye diseases are silent.
 Check-ups aid in the early diagnosis and treatment.